mendix/docs/content/developerportal/operate/trends-v4.md

 ### <a name="Trends-appdiskstatsthroughput"></a><a name="Trends-dbdiskstatsthroughput"></a>5.4 Disk Throughput

 Disk throughput shows the amount of data that is being read from and written to disk.
-If there's more than one disk partition in the system, the /srv partition generally contains project files and uploaded files of the application, while /var generally holds the database storage.
+If there's more than one disk partition in the system, the `/srv` partition generally contains the project files and uploaded files of the application, while `/var` generally holds the database storage.

 ### <a name="Trends-appdfabs"></a><a name="Trends-dbdfabs"><a name="Trends-dbdf"><a name="Trends-appdf"></a>5.5 Disk Usage

 This graph displays the amount of data that is stored on disk in absolute amounts.
-If there's more than one disk partition in the system, the /srv partition generally holds project files and uploaded files of the application, while /var generally holds the database storage.
+If there's more than one disk partition in the system, the `/srv` partition generally holds project files and uploaded files of the application, while `/var` generally holds the database storage.

 ### <a name="Trends-appdiskstatsutilization"></a><a name="Trends-dbdiskstatsutilization"></a>5.6 Disk Utilization

 Disk utilization shows the percentage of time that the disk storage is busy processing requests.
-This graph should be interpreted in combination with other graphs, like CPU iowait, disk iops, and number of running requests.
-For example, a combination of a moderate number of IO operations, low amount of disk throughput, visible cpu iowait, filled up memory disk cache, and reports of long running database queries in the application log could point to a shortage of system memory for disk cache that leads to repeated random reads from disk storage.
+This graph should be interpreted in combination with other graphs, like CPU `iowait`, `disk iops`, and `number of running requests`.
+For example, a combination of a moderate number of IO operations, low amount of disk throughput, visible CPU `iowait`, filled up memory disk cache, and reports of long-running database queries in the application log could point to a shortage of system memory for the disk cache that leads to repeated random reads from disk storage.

-## 6 Related content
+## 6 Related Content

 *   [How to Calculate the Total Amount of Diskspace of a Cloud App Environment](/howtogeneral/support/how-to-calculate-diskspace-of-a-cloud-app-environment)
 *   [How to Deploy Your Licensed App to the Cloud](../howto/deploying-to-the-cloud)